 The specific requirements for retaining the scholarship or renewing it each year are:

 We strongly recommend that students do not work during the school year except under special circumstances.
-Employment must receive the approval of the director of the Science Scholars Program.
+Inform the director of the Science Scholars Program about any employment.
 Employment and wages could jeopardize the student’s eligibility for financial aid based on their financial need.
 Moreover, work could jeopardize a student’s academic progress and retention of the scholarship.
 A common problem with students who are not fortunate enough to receive much financial aid is that they have to work too many hours and they try to maintain full-time student status.
 As a result, their grades suffer, they have to make up or repeat courses in the summer, and they often drop out a semester to work; thus, it takes them much longer than four years to complete a degree and they often have bad grades on their transcripts.
-Our limitation on outside work by USSP students is to prevent overcommitment by students that leads to poor academic achievement and delays in finishing degrees.
+Our reservations about outside work by USSP students is to prevent overcommitment by students that leads to poor academic achievement and delays in finishing degrees.